Eastern Kentucky Colonels football: Bowl games

 Eastern Kentucky has participated in six bowl games.
 Four of these bowl games served as a sort of championship game, whether as a regional championship game or as the NCAA Division I Football Championship.
 The EKU Colonels played in the inaugural Opportunity Bowl presented by Raising Cane's, and in memory of Dr. Sheila Pressley, on Nov.
 21, 2020.
 Eastern Kentucky University hosted the second annual Opportunity Bowl presented by Dinsmore & Shohl on Nov.
 20, 2021.
 The game was matchup EKU and Jacksonville State University.

 Playoff appearances

 NCAA Division I-AA/FCS

 Eastern Kentucky University football is considered the first dynasty in FCS football.
-Including a four year run to the championship game from 1979 to 1982.
-During this time period they went 46-7 under legendary coach Roy Kidd.
-Eastern Kentucky is third all time in the FCS for playoff appearances with 21 total appearances (Montana 26/UNI 22).
+Including a four-year run to the championship game from 1979 to 1982.
+During this time period they went 46–7 under legendary coach Roy Kidd.
+Eastern Kentucky is second all time in the FCS for playoff appearances with 23 total (Montana 28/UNI 22).
 Below is a list of all playoff appearances.

 NCAA Division II

-The Colonels made one appearance in the Division II playoffs, with a combined record of 5-1.
+The Colonels made one appearance in the Division II playoffs, with a record of 0–1.